 If you or someone you love has suffered from a mistake that was caused by a doctor’s, nurse’s, or other medical professional’s negligence, an Omaha medical malpractice lawyer can help your family file a medical negligence claim against that individual or institution.
 Doing so may give you the financial compensation you need to recover, as well as send a message our healthcare industry can’t ignore.
 The health and safety of Nebraska citizens must be prioritized.

 To begin, you’ll need to understand what medical malpractice is, why and how it happens, and what your rights are so you can get the compensation you deserve.

 First, let’s go over some facts and statistics regarding malpractice in the medical industry.

 Medical malpractice occurs when a patient is injured, harmed, or otherwise caused to suffer by negligent or careless actions taken by a medical professional in a facility or institution.
 Malpractice legal claims are separate from criminal claims and act as a way for citizens to have a voice against injustices that are committed on a civil level.
 They are categorized as civil claims.

 Medical malpractice lawsuits are complex to fight in court.
-Hospitals and medical professionals tend to do everything in their power to avoid having to pay an innocent victim and their families for errors they were at fault for.
-A successful malpractice claim can cost a medical institution a great deal of money as well as their reputation.
-From 2006 to 2016, there were 143,713 payments made for medical malpractice, resulting in billions of dollars of settlements.
+Hospitals and medical professionals tend to do everything in their power to avoid having to pay an innocent victim and their family for errors they were at fault for.
+A successful malpractice claim can cost a medical institution a great deal of money, as well as their reputation.

 Malpractice can happen at all levels of medical care.
 The following professionals may be able to be held responsible for malpractice: